-Our school management team will oversee active monitoring to include workplace inspections in accordance with our local arrangement for this.
+Our MAT Central Team will oversee active monitoring to include workplace inspections in accordance with our local arrangement for this.

 The school will receive monitoring inspections from the following:

 - OFSTED

 - Health and Safety Organisations

 - Elite Safety in Education

 Actions arising from third party audit/inspection will be incorporated within the school action plan with appropriate target dates for completion.